BorisRado/azure-functions-plugin/README.md

     [WARNING] WARNING: Deployment endpoint responded with status code 202
     ```
     Not sure why it happens, online some people report the same issue but no solution on how to fix it, e.g. [this stackoverflow](https://stackoverflow.com/questions/60284151/azure-zip-push-deployment-for-a-function-app-doesnt-work)
-* When deploying on Linux, the log messages from kumuluz are not displayed.
-[Here](https://stackoverflow.com/questions/44657584/azure-function-apps-logs-not-showing) it is written that logs are fragile, but the proposed solution does not work;
 * Slow first response after several hours of inactivity;

 ### Notes